 Cleaning between your teeth is important to remove bacteria that your toothbrush can’t reach.
 The only way to do this effectively is by using dental floss.
 Brushing your teeth or using mouthwash can’t remove the bacteria that accumulate between your teeth.

-Whether you floss before or after brushing is not as critical—as long as you floss at least once a day.
-If left on the teeth more than about 24 hours, plaque begins to form significant numbers of bacteria that can cause tooth decay and gum disease.
-The plaque also begins to harden (mineralize) on the teeth.
-Mineralized plaque is called tartar (calculus), and is very difficult or impossible for people to remove themselves.
-Rinsing your mouth after flossing may help to eliminate bulk food deposits that are removed by flossing.
+It doesn’t matter whether you floss before or after brushing, as long as you floss at least once a day.
+If you leave plaque on your teeth for more than 24 hours, it can cause tooth decay and gum disease.
+Plaque can also harden on your teeth and turn into tartar, which is difficult or impossible to remove without professional help.
+After flossing, rinsing your mouth can help remove any leftover food particles.

-Flossing technique is important.
-You should not saw back and forth between the teeth, as this can cause floss cuts in the gums.
-Instead, adapt the floss as far around the tooth as you can and buff the teeth in an up and down motion.
-Be sure to floss between all the teeth, and the back surface of the back teeth.
+It’s important to use the right technique when flossing.
+Don’t saw back and forth between your teeth, as this can cause cuts in your gums.
+Instead, wrap the floss around your tooth and move it up and down to remove plaque.
+Be sure to floss between all your teeth, including the back surfaces of your back teeth.

 A floss threader is a plastic tool that helps you get floss into hard-to-reach places like under braces, fixed bridges, or dentures.
 Without a floss threader, it would be hard to get the floss into those areas.
 You can insert the floss into the threader, and then easily clean under braces, bridges, or dentures.
 This helps to prevent tooth decay, gum problems, and bone loss.